Use collected sea shells for fun Christmas Ornaments. Paint a simple Santa Shell Ornament for a coastal tree.

 This was such a simple ornament and it’s one that anyone can make.
 I added a small piece of wire to the inside and hot glued it in place to hang the ornament.

 Materials Used For Santa Shell Ornament:

-White, Red, Peach, Black, Gold Paint
+- White, Red, Peach, Black, and Gold Paint

 Pin Me, Please!